replicatedhq/kurl.sh/src/markdown-pages/add-ons/local-path-provisioner.md

 addOn: "localPathProvisioner"
 ---

-[Local Path Provisioner](https://github.com/rancher/local-path-provisioner/) is a minimal PVC provisioner that exposes node-local storage.
+Local Path Provisioner is a minimal PersistentVolumeClaim (PVC) provisioner that uses the Kubernetes Local Persistent Volume feature to expose node-local storage.
+For more information, see [Local Path Provisioner](https://github.com/rancher/local-path-provisioner/) in the Rancher GitHub organization.

 Local Path Provisioner uses the `/opt/local-path-provisioner` directory for storage on all nodes.
-This directory should have enough space to hold a complete copy of every PersistentVolumeClaim that will be on a given node.
+This directory must have enough space to hold a complete copy of each PVC on a given node.
-Every GB of storage used within a PVC will result in a GB of disk usage.
+To determine how much space is required on the directory, note that each GB of storage used in a PVC requires 1 GB of disk usage.
-As volume capacity limits are not enforced, using a separate volume for this directory is recommended.
+Because volume capacity limits are not enforced, using a separate volume for this directory is recommended.

 ## Advanced Install Options